Facebook Hacks Every Startup Should Know

 • Build your brand awareness.

-5) Research and be strategic in order to get priority on Facebook's news feed:
+5) Research and be strategic to get priority on Facebook's news feed:

 We've done some of the leg work for you.
 Keep these tips in mind to get your posts seen on Facebook.

-• Post text with images and not with outbound links.
+• Post text with images and not just outbound links.

-• Share links to your content or site in the first comment, rather than in the post itself.
+• Share links to your content or site in the first comment rather than the post.

 • Share internal links to your group page, business page, or content in your group's articles section.